-Next stop – the kitchen pantry!
-Let’s look at some great ideas for decluttering and organizing your kitchen pantry – in 3 simple steps!
+Next stop – let’s organize the kitchen pantry!
+Let’s look at some great ideas and tips for organizing your kitchen pantry!
+I love clever and EASY DIY organization ideas, don’t you?
+If so, you’re gonna love these ways to organize your pantry in 3 simple steps!

 Now that the toys are decluttered and my linen closet is decluttered – it’s time to tackle the pantry.